Emergency Medical Technology, Certificate of Specialization

 At the completion of the program, students are expected to:

-- demonstrate airway management technique.
+- demonstrate airway management techniques.

 |EMT 121||Emergency Care, Principles, and Techniques||9|